DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

     }
 </table>
 ```
-Once those pages were created I customized the layout for this page to add navigation and to add classes to the navigation bar based on page routing.
-I also added a warning message to the footer of the page.
-Since this is not an official Oregon DMV page I added a message that warns users.
+I customized the layout for this page to add navigation and to add classes to the navigation bar based on page routing.
+I also added a warning message to the footer of the page to inform users that this is not an official Oregon DMV page.

 ```html
 <!DOCTYPE html>